 Hong Kong is one of the best countries to start your online business.
 The country is well-known as a global business hub with highly-advanced information and technology infrastructure, an incredibly favorable tax regime and a very efficient banking system.

 The numbers tell a similar story, too.
-According to the World Bank’s Doing Business website, for instance, Hong Kong ranks fourth in the ease of doing business index.
-Statista, an online information portal, reports that the country’s e-commerce market is expected to grow at an impressive annual rate of 10.5 percent through to 2021!
+According to the World Bank, for instance, Hong Kong ranks highly in the ease of doing business index, while the country’s e-commerce market is expected to grow at an impressive annual rate of 10.5% through to 2021.
 Such a growth rate shows that more and more e-commerce businesses are being set up in Hong Kong.

 In detail, here are the reasons why you shouldn’t look further than Hong Kong when searching for a country in which to open an online business.

 1. Favorable Taxation Policy